Crunchyroll, LLC: Rebranding

-In March 2025, Crunchyroll, LLC and Aniplex established the Japanese animation studio Hayate Inc., a joint venture between the two companies based in Tokyo which focuses on planning, developing, and producing anime for the Crunchyroll streaming service.
-The company would additionally expand with an office in Polanco, Mexico City in 2025.
+In March 2025, Crunchyroll, LLC and Aniplex established the Japanese animation studio Hayate, Inc., a joint venture between the two companies based in Tokyo focused on planning, developing, and producing anime for the Crunchyroll streaming service.
+An undisclosed number of employees were laid off in August 2025 while the company was in the process of building engineering hubs in the United States, Mexico, and India.

 Distribution

 In July 2008, Funimation and Red Planet Media announced the launch of a mobile video on demand service for AT&T Mobility and Sprint mobile phone subscribers.
 Three titles were part of the launch, Gunslinger Girl, Tsukuyomi: Moon Phase, and The Galaxy Railways, with entire seasons of each made available.

 Until 2016, Funimation did not directly release its properties in non-North American (English language speaking) markets, and instead sub-licensed its properties to other companies such as the UK branch of Manga Entertainment and Anime Limited in the United Kingdom.

 In 2016, Funimation began directly releasing some of its titles in the United Kingdom and Ireland with Funimation branding, with Funimation handling licensing and localization, and Anime Limited handling distribution and classification.
-Funimation later distributed My Hero Academia in the region through Universal Pictures UK in 2017, and later through Sony Pictures UK, along with other select titles, in 2018.
+Funimation later distributed My Hero Academia in the region through Universal Pictures (UK) Ltd in 2017, and later through Sony Pictures UK, along with other select titles, in 2018.
 Funimation later began sub-licensing titles to Manga Entertainment's UK branch in late 2018, before acquiring the company on May 29, 2019, and releasing titles directly.
 On September 24, 2019, Sony Pictures Television and Aniplex consolidated their international anime streaming businesses, with Funimation becoming the leading company for the group.

 Funimation also began directly distributing its titles in Australia and New Zealand in 2017.
 Similar to the UK and Ireland, select titles were released through Universal Sony Pictures Home Entertainment from 2017 to 2018.
 From September 2018, Funimation transferred distribution to Madman Anime, with the company handling distribution and classification within the region.
 Madman Anime was later consolidated into Funimation in 2019.